Rex Grossman: Playing style

-Grossman's gunslinger attitude is illustrated in his desire to throw long passes, similar to his youth idol, Brett Favre.
+Grossman's gunslinger attitude was illustrated in his desire to throw long passes, similar to his youth idol, Brett Favre.
 Grossman commented on his non-conservative play style in a 2017 interview stating, "Coach Spurrier instilled in me, don't check down if the big play's there.
 So that’s kind of how I was born.
 I always wanted to shoot a three-pointer in basketball, hit a home run in baseball.
 I don't know why, that's just, like, who I am."
 During Week 12 of the 2006 season, Grossman threw a game-ending interception while attempting a deep pass to Rashied Davis.
 However, during a Divisional Round game in the 2006 playoffs, he threw a 68-yard touchdown pass to Berrian on the opening play of the Bears’ second drive.

-Additionally, Grossman's ability to elude pursuers and scramble significantly decreased after a season-ending leg injury in 2004.
-Although he only played three games in 2004, Grossman amassed more rushing yards than he did in sixteen games in 2006.
-However, he showed his potential to scramble during a game against the St. Louis Rams, after he converted a third and long with a twenty-two yard run.
-Though the run was the longest of Grossman's career, it only gave him five net yards for the season at that point.
+Grossman's ability to elude pursuers and scramble significantly decreased after a season-ending leg injury in 2004.
+Grossman amassed more rushing yards in three games in 2004 than he did in sixteen games in 2006.
+He showed his potential to scramble during a game against the St. Louis Rams, after he converted a third and long with a twenty-two-yard run.
+The run was the longest of Grossman's career but it only gave him five net yards for the season at that point.